top of page

 It can also help set the brief for community engagement, shifting the conversation away from parking into an outcomes approach that allows geniune conversations and buy in from the community.

 Your project will benefit from this approach.
 Our mapping provides the basis for a common language for interrogating layouts, engaging with your community and meeting planning objectives.
-We can further support you as your proposals develop, up to a planning submission and beyond.

-The NPPF and the Design and Placemaking PPG now requires external spaces on housing developments to support play and social interaction.
+Put simply, you can’t afford not to: National policy and design guidance has embedded our research.
+The NPPF and the Design and Placemaking PPG now require external spaces on housing developments to support play and social interaction.
 The mapping system is the clearest way to demonstrate compliance.

 But it’s about more than policy, we work with development and design teams that want to achieve good social outcomes on their projects, who want to make places that people choose to live in and stay.
 Our job is to help them do that.